vxcall/vxcall.github.io/_drafts/2024-10-11-vmprotect-behavior-research.md

 A couple of weeks ago, a friend of mine gave me a binary virtualized with VMProtect3.8.1 with 100% complexity + 10vms.
 Although I'm an absolute newbie in this field, I always wanted to know about virtualization technique I finally decided to tackle on it and write a diary about how I get wrecked! lol

-In this blog post I'll write about what I saw and felt during analysis, it's neither something covers entire VMProtect's feature nor in-depth, but more like initial brief research.
+In this blog post I'll write about what I saw and felt during analysis, it's neither something covers entire VMProtect's feature nor in-depth, but more like initial brief research to get used to it.
 Cuz that'd be beyond my wheelhouse.

 > This article might be too rudimentary for those who ever dealt with VMProtect before.
 Also there might be misunderstandings, forgive me I'm not a professional.
 {: .prompt-warning }